ecellvit/FuturePreneurs-22/README.md

 ## Round 1.2

-In this round we let the player choose where exactly does he want to place his resort.
+In this round we let the player choose where exactly do they want to place the resort.
 The green squares are the available places and the brown ones are the ones where your competetor has already placed one!

 ![round](/public/readme/two2.gif)